Mbappe to stay at PSG as Real Madrid pull out of transfer negotiations

 However, with PSG standing firm it now seems unlikely a deal can be agreed before Tuesday's transfer deadline, meaning Mbappe will remain at Parc des Princes - for now.

-The former Monaco striker has turned down no fewer than six contract renewal offers from PSG, but with his current deal expiring at the end of the season the French club run the risk of losing him for nothing.
+The former Monaco striker has turned down no fewer than six contract renewal offers from PSG - and with his current deal expiring at the end of the season, the French club run the risk of losing him for nothing.

 Real Madrid only have to wait until January to open negotiations with Mbappe, who can then sign a pre-contract agreement to join them on a free transfer next summer.